Confederate monuments and memorials

-In the United States, the public display of Confederate monuments, memorials and symbols has been and continues to be controversial.
-The following is a list of Confederate monuments and memorials that were established as public displays and symbols of the Confederate States of America (CSA), Confederate leaders, or Confederate soldiers of the American Civil War.
-Many monuments and memorials have been or are being removed.
+Confederate monuments and memorials in the United States include public displays and symbols of the Confederate States of America (CSA), Confederate leaders, or Confederate soldiers of the American Civil War.
+Many monuments and memorials have been or will be removed under great controversy.
 Part of the commemoration of the American Civil War, these symbols include monuments and statues, flags, holidays and other observances, and the names of schools, roads, parks, bridges, buildings, counties, cities, lakes, dams, military bases, and other public structures.
-In a December 2018 special report, Smithsonian Magazine stated, "over the past ten years, taxpayers have directed at least $40 million to Confederate monuments—statues, homes, parks, museums, libraries and cemeteries—and to Confederate heritage organizations."
+In a December 2018 special report, Smithsonian Magazine stated, "over the past ten years, taxpayers have directed at least $40 million to Confederate monuments—statues, homes, parks, museums, libraries, and cemeteries—and to Confederate heritage organizations."

-This list does not include commemorations of pre-Civil War figures connected with the origins of the Civil War or white supremacy but not directly tied to the Confederacy, such as Supreme Court Justice Roger B. Taney, pro-slavery congressman Preston Brooks, North Carolina Chief Justice Thomas Ruffin, or Southern politician John C. Calhoun, although Calhoun was venerated by the Confederacy and post-war segregationists, and monuments to Calhoun "have been the most consistent targets" of vandals.
-It also does not include post-Civil War white supremacists, such as North Carolina Governor Charles Aycock and Mississippi Governor James K. Vardaman.
+This entry does not include commemorations of pre-Civil War figures connected with the origins of the Civil War but not directly tied to the Confederacy, such as Supreme Court Justice Roger B. Taney, congressman Preston Brooks, North Carolina Chief Justice Thomas Ruffin, or Vice President John C. Calhoun, although monuments to Calhoun "have been the most consistent targets" of vandals.

-Monuments and memorials are listed below alphabetically by state, and by city within each state.
+Monuments and memorials are listed alphabetically by state, and by city within each state.
 States not listed have no known qualifying items for the list.

 History

 Monument building and dedications

 Memorials have been erected on public spaces (including on courthouse grounds) either at public expense or funded by private organizations and donors.
 Numerous private memorials have also been erected.

 According to Smithsonian Magazine, "Confederate monuments aren't just heirlooms, the artifacts of a bygone era.
 Instead, American taxpayers are still heavily investing in these tributes today."
 The report also concluded that the monuments were constructed and are regularly maintained in promotion of the Lost Cause, white supremacist mythology, and over the many decades of their establishment, African American leaders regularly protested these memorials and what they represented.

 A small number of memorializations were made during the war, mainly as ship and place names.
 After the war, Robert E. Lee said on several occasions that he was opposed to any monuments, as they would, in his opinion, "keep open the sores of war".
 Nevertheless, monuments and memorials continued to be dedicated shortly after the American Civil War.
+Before 1890, most were erected in cemeteries as memorials to soldiers who died in the war.
 Many more monuments were dedicated in the years after 1890, when Congress established the first National Military Park at Chickamauga and Chattanooga, and by the turn of the 20th century, five battlefields from the Civil War had been preserved: Chickamauga-Chattanooga, Antietam, Gettysburg, Shiloh, and Vicksburg.
 At Vicksburg National Military Park, more than 95% of the park's monuments were erected in the first eighteen years after the park was established in 1899.
+But monuments began appearing in public places with the emergence of the Jim Crow South, coinciding with the nadir of American race relations.